stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 ### Templates

-To generate the source code we use [Apache Velocity](https://velocity.apache.org/), an old but active template library ideal for what we were doing, in particular providing support for collections.
+To generate the source code we selected [Apache Velocity](https://velocity.apache.org/), an old but active template library ideal for this scenario, in particular providing support for collections.

 The _template processor_ is a wrapper for the Velocity engine: